 A dog’s digestive system is dependent on a specific mix of enzymes to break down carbohydrates, proteins and fats.
 There is some evidence that suggests that dog digestive systems haven’t quite caught up to modern diets that include less animal protein and far more carbohydrates and plant proteins.
 Some veterinary nutritionists have suggested that dogs eat stool to replenish enzymes so that they are better prepared to digest their food.

 There is also evidence that dogs that aren’t getting enough of certain nutrients will resort to eating poop.
-A lack of vitamin B is often said to be a cause of coprophagia.
+Dr. Joseph Demers, DVM, believes that coprophagia is caused by trace mineral deficiency.
+A lack of B vitamins is also often said to be a cause of coprophagia.

 Another common theory is that overfeeding a dog can lead to coprophagia.
 A dog that is overfed can’t absorb all of the nutrients in his food, and thus may try to “recycle” his nutrient rich waste.